Stingers: episode guide

 Tuesday, October 25, 1999

-Angie, Stone and Church investigate a series of strategic truck hijackings which have turned to murder.
+Angie, Stone and Church investigate a series of strategic truck hijackings that have led to murder.
 As Church ingratiates himself with the truckies, it becomes apparent the murder was an accident.
-Church is able to indentify who is involved in the robberies and the full extent of the scam.
-Meanwhile Rocca discovers his wife is having an affair.
+Church is able to identify who is involved in the robberies and the full extent of the scam.
+Meanwhile, Rocca's life falls apart around him when he learns that his wife is in love with the headmaster at the school where his children attend.

 Swarm